peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### SelectLanguageMessage
-    public Message SelectLanguageMessage​(List<String> languages)
+    public Message SelectLanguageMessage​(List<String> languages) Selects a body part for a multiple-language message (
+ <code>multipart/multilingual</code>) according to the given language
+ priority list.

+**Parameters:**

+* <code>languages</code> - A list of basic language ranges, sorted in descending order of priority (see the LanguageTags.LanguageTagFilter method).

+**Returns:**

+* The best matching body part for the given languages.
+If the body part has no subject, then the top-level subject is used.
+If this message is not a multipart/multilingual message or has fewer than two body parts, returns this object.
+If no body part matches the given languages, returns the last body part if its language is "zxx", or the second body part otherwise.

+**Throws:**

+* <code>NullPointerException</code> - The parameter <code>languages</code> is
+ null.

 ### SelectLanguageMessage
-    public Message SelectLanguageMessage​(List<String> languages, boolean preferOriginals)
+    public Message SelectLanguageMessage​(List<String> languages, boolean preferOriginals) Selects a body part for a multiple-language message (
+ <code>multipart/multilingual</code>) according to the given language
+ priority list and original-language preference.

+**Parameters:**

+* <code>languages</code> - A list of basic language ranges, sorted in descending order of priority (see the LanguageTags.LanguageTagFilter method).

+* <code>preferOriginals</code> - If true, a body part marked as the original language version is chosen if it matches one of the given language ranges, even if the original language has a lower priority than another language with a matching body part.

+**Returns:**

+* The best matching body part for the given languages.
+If the body part has no subject, then the top-level subject is used.
+If this message is not a multipart/multilingual message or has fewer than two body parts, returns this object.
+If no body part matches the given languages, returns the last body part if its language is "zxx", or the second body part otherwise.

+**Throws:**

+* <code>NullPointerException</code> - The parameter <code>languages</code> is
+ null.

 ### MakeMultilingualMessage
-    public static Message MakeMultilingualMessage​(List<Message> messages, List<String> languages)
+    public static Message MakeMultilingualMessage​(List<Message> messages, List<String> languages) Generates a multilingual message (see RFC 8255) from a list of messages and a list of language strings.

+**Parameters:**

+* <code>messages</code> - A list of messages forming the parts of the multilingual message object.
+Each message should have the same content, but be in a different language.
+Each message must have a From header field and use the same email address in that field as the other messages.
+The messages should be ordered in descending preference of language.

+* <code>languages</code> - A list of language strings corresponding to the messages given in the "messages" parameter.
+A language string at a given index corresponds to the message at the same index.
+Each language string must follow the syntax of the Content-Language header field (see LanguageTags.GetLanguageList).

+**Returns:**

+* A Message object with the content type "multipart/multilingual".
+It will begin with an explanatory body part and be followed by the messages given in the <code>messages</code> parameter in the order given.

+**Throws:**

+* <code>NullPointerException</code> - The parameter <code>messages</code> or
+ <code>languages</code> is null.

+* <code>IllegalArgumentException</code> - The parameter <code>messages</code> or <code>
+ languages</code> is empty, their lengths don't match, at least one message is "null", each message doesn't contain the same email addresses in their From header fields, <code>languages</code> contains a syntactically invalid language tag list, <code>languages</code> contains the language tag "zzx" not appearing alone or at the end of the language tag list, or the first message contains no From header field.

 ### FromMailtoUrl
     @Deprecated public static Message FromMailtoUrl​(String url) Deprecated.